-- √ Have Internet access and an established email account; - ✓ Verify email account/address with the instructor for the course/module: - Participate in both the onsite and online coursework and complete learning and graded activities weekly throughout the course/module.
+- √ Have Internet access and an established email account; - ✓ Verify email account/address with the instructor for the course/module; - ✓ Participate in both the onsite and online coursework and complete learning and graded activities weekly throughout the course/module.

-Students who do not have access to a computer or the internet, may participate in the online coursework by utilizing a computer in one of the school's computer labs.
+Students who do not have access to a computer or the internet, may participate in the online coursework by utilizing a computer in one of the school's computer labs or the Learning Resource Center.